End of an era: Edina's Perkins closes for good

 Kris Dowson started working at the Edina Perkins in 1979 while she was in high school and living just down the street on Vernon Avenue.

-On Tuesday, the final day of business for the popular restaurant off Hwy.
-100, Dowson clocked her last shift.
+On Tuesday, the final day of business for the popular restaurant at Hwy.
+100 and Eden Avenue, Dowson clocked her last shift.
 "It's the end of an era," she said.

-An $85 million, seven-story apartment soon will replace Perkins, one of Edina's longest running eateries and a chain restaurant with a mom-and-pop feel that made it a familiar place for hundreds of thousands of customers over the years.
+An $85 million, seven-story apartment complex soon will replace Perkins, one of Edina's longest-running eateries and a chain restaurant with a mom-and-pop feel that made it a familiar place for hundreds of thousands of customers over the years.

 "I'm going to be sad to see it go.
-It's not sweet, just bitter," said Bryan Ernst, 60, who had lunch there Tuesday with his 95-year-old dad Charlie, visiting from Boston.
-"I would've been eight years old when I first came here.
+It's not sweet, just bitter," said Bryan Ernst, 60, who had lunch there Tuesday with his 95-year-old dad, Charlie, visiting from Boston.
+"I would've been 8 years old when I first came here.
 I was happy to be here this last day."

 Perkins was scheduled to close at 4 p.m.
 Tuesday, which made Monday the last night with booths full of customers and an empty pie counter.
 By noon Tuesday, the only baked goods left were apple cinnamon muffins.